pymupdf/PyMuPDF/docs/recipes-stories.rst

 -----

-Reading External HTML and CSS for a Story
+Reading external HTML and CSS for a Story
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 These cases are fairly straightforward.